Mao-69/untouchable_to_prime/README.md

 |    366     |    120     |     3      |     31     |       1       |
 ```

-Numbers that share the same Prime Number 73:
+Numbers that share the same Totients, Digit Sums and Prime Number 73:
 ```
 |   Number   |  Totient   | Digit Sum  |   Result   |   Is Prime    |
 |------------|------------|------------|------------|---------------|